 The telescope, including all parts and books, must be:

-- Handed to a staff member at the Children’s Department Service Desk, not placed in a drop box or left outside the door.
+- Handed to a staff member, not placed in a drop box or left outside the door.

 Fees and Fines